apify/apify-docs/content/docs/schedules.md

 > You can add a maximum of 10 actors and 10 tasks to each schedule.

-Now, all you need to do is click **Save** and wait for your scheduled actors/tasks to run and return your data.
+Now, all you need to do is click **Save & activate** and let the scheduler take care of running your jobs on time.

 For integrations, you can also add a [webhook](https://docs.apify.com/webhooks) to your tasks, which will notify you (or perform an action of your choice) every time the task runs.